muratkemaldar/lovebits/README.md

 `npm start`

-Currently I deploy the project manually on https://lovebits.bilebile.net.
+Currently I deploy the project manually on https://lovebits.bilebile.net, but I am planning to use Netlify at some point.

 ## Tech